-At any time before applying for your research permit, and during the application process, we encourage you to reach out on your own to community members and local agencies to present and discuss your research plans, and where appropriate, to seek letters of support and begin developing research relationships.
-You are free to travel to Nunavut without a research license to meet informally with community members and seek feedback on your research plans, or to conduct formal consultations, workshops, or other engagement activities to co-design your research.
+At any time before applying for your research permit, and during the application process, we encourage you to reach out on your own to local and regional agencies and/or community members to present and discuss your research plans, and where appropriate, to seek letters of support and begin developing research relationships.
+You are free to travel to Nunavut without a research license to meet informally with community members and seek feedback on your research plans, or to conduct consultations, workshops, or other engagement activities to codesign a research project.
 Please include in your research license application copies of any written documentation you receive from community agencies expressing support for or interest in your research